Framework Design: Programming Paradigms and Idioms

 It’s nice to see that Concurrent React—much like

-async/await in JS—provides a simple idiom for moving that effort out of the hands of developers.
+async/await in JS—provides a simple idiom for moving that effort out of the hands of most developers.

 Reinventing the Wheel